 YouTube links for popular content index superbly well in Google.
 And we all know YouTube is the world’s second most popular search engine.
 So with the content on YouTube, it’s easy for users to find what they want.
 DTube however, is a new video platform and is barely recognised by Google in search results.
 Not great for getting new users from outside the DTube ecosystem to discover you and your content.

 “DTube has become a hub for smaller content creators who missed the boat on YouTube”

 Room for Beginners

 DTube has become a hub for smaller content creators who missed the boat on YouTube.
-This is no different to any new content or social platform where getting in early gives users an advantage over those who join once the platform becomes more saturated.
+This is no different from any new content or social platform where getting in early gives users an advantage over those who join once the platform becomes more saturated.
 Creators such as Dnews, SpencerRyan, PaolaJane, Art.Visuals, CaptainBob, and HarshilPatel are all creating amazing videos on Dtube and enjoying everything that a decentralised video platform has to offer.

 Still in Beta and Far From Perfect

-DTube is still in beta – version 0.7 was released last week which included huge improvements like 720p uploads, multi track subtitle options, and GPU encoding.
+DTube is still in beta – version 0.7 was released last week which included huge improvements like 720p uploads, multi-track subtitle options, and GPU encoding.
 But there are still an array of problems for its users.
 Loading and uploading videos on DTube can be slow.
-The 7 day payout system adopted on the Steemit blockchain means older content cannot be further monetised.
+The 7-day payout system adopted on the Steemit blockchain means older content cannot be further monetised.
 And the lack of communication from DTube’s developers throws in a touch of uncertainty for consistent monetisation.

 DTube is a new platform that is not without its pitfalls, but it is one to keep an eye on.
 Despite being a relatively small player, it has an avid set of content creators trying innovative new approaches.
-DTube presents itself as an interesting alternative option for video creators who want an instant impact and monetisable outcome, but remains a difficult platform for the mainstream to understand.
+DTube presents itself as an interesting alternative option for video creators who want an instant impact and monetisable outcome but remains a difficult platform for the mainstream to understand.